Matom23/London_Weather_EDA/README.md

 _Creator: Mathew Thomas_

+**About**

+A number of weather attributes were cleaned and compiled together to form a London Weather dataset as part of a Capstone project at BrainStation's Diploma Data Science Program.
+Based on the historical data, a question was asked on how well we could predict quantifiable precipitation in London.
+With the aid of machine learning, we can try to predict this with the best accuracy.
+The final model could in turn be used as a baseline for building similar models for other cities as well.

 **Introduction**

-An EDA was performed on a London Weather dataset as part of a Capstone project at BrainStation's Diploma Data Science Program.
-Based on historical data, and assuming the general trend for the linear & non-linear relationships are continuous with respect to the dependant variable, the mean temperatures at London, can be predicted with the best accuracy.
-The final model could in turn be used as a baseline for building similar models for other cities as well.
-Machine learning techniques were then explored as well to predict future mean temperatures in London.
+Precipitation is any liquid or frozen water that begins in the atmosphere and falls to the Earth's surface.
+Predicting it can provide cruical information to a wide variety of groups and entities.
  A linear regression model was initially used to address the question and explore the linear relationships to 'mean_temp'.

 **The User**